Calibration / method of moments - Gali (2015)

 julia> @model Gali_2015 begin W_real[0] = C[0] ^ σ * N[0] ^ φ Q[0] = β * (C[1] / C[0]) ^ (-σ) * Z[1] / Z[0] / Pi[1] R[0] = 1 / Q[0] Y[0] = A[0] * (N[0] / S[0]) ^ (1 - α) R[0] = Pi[1] * realinterest[0] R[0] = 1 / β * Pi[0] ^ ϕᵖⁱ * (Y[0] / Y[ss]) ^ ϕʸ * exp(nu[0]) C[0] = Y[0] log(A[0]) = ρ_a * log(A[-1]) + std_a * eps_a[x] log(Z[0]) = ρ_z * log(Z[-1]) - std_z * eps_z[x] nu[0] = ρ_ν * nu[-1] + std_nu * eps_nu[x] MC[0] = W_real[0] / (S[0] * Y[0] * (1 - α) / N[0]) 1 = θ * Pi[0] ^ (ϵ - 1) + (1 - θ) * Pi_star[0] ^ (1 - ϵ) S[0] = (1 - θ) * Pi_star[0] ^ (( - ϵ) / (1 - α)) + θ * Pi[0] ^ (ϵ / (1 - α)) * S[-1] Pi_star[0] ^ (1 + ϵ * α / (1 - α)) = ϵ * x_aux_1[0] / x_aux_2[0] * (1 - τ) / (ϵ - 1) x_aux_1[0] = MC[0] * Y[0] * Z[0] * C[0] ^ (-σ) + β * θ * Pi[1] ^ (ϵ + α * ϵ / (1 - α)) * x_aux_1[1] x_aux_2[0] = Y[0] * Z[0] * C[0] ^ (-σ) + β * θ * Pi[1] ^ (ϵ - 1) * x_aux_2[1] log_y[0] = log(Y[0]) log_W_real[0] = log(W_real[0]) log_N[0] = log(N[0]) pi_ann[0] = 4 * log(Pi[0]) i_ann[0] = 4 * log(R[0]) r_real_ann[0] = 4 * log(realinterest[0]) M_real[0] = Y[0] / R[0] ^ η endModel: Gali_2015 Variables Total: 23 Auxiliary: 0 States: 4 Auxiliary: 0 Jumpers: 5 Auxiliary: 0 Shocks: 3 Parameters: 16

-First, we load the package and then use the @model macro to define our model.
+First, the package is loaded and then the @model macro is used to define the model.
 The first argument after @model is the model name and will be the name of the object in the global environment containing all information regarding the model.
-The second argument to the macro are the equations, which we write down between begin and end.
+The second argument to the macro are the equations, which are written down between begin and end.
 Equations can contain an equality sign or the expression is assumed to equal 0.
-Equations cannot span multiple lines (unless you wrap the expression in brackets) and the timing of endogenous variables are expressed in the square brackets following the variable name (e.g. [-1] for the past period).
+Equations cannot span multiple lines (unless the expression is wrapped in brackets) and the timing of endogenous variables are expressed in the square brackets following the variable name (e.g. [-1] for the past period).
 Exogenous variables (shocks) are followed by a keyword in square brackets indicating them being exogenous (in this case [x]).
 Note that names can leverage julia's unicode capabilities (e.g. alpha can be written as α).

 Define the parameters

-Next we need to add the parameters of the model.
+Next the parameters of the model need to be added.
 The macro @parameters takes care of this:

 julia> @parameters Gali_2015 begin